 TinyMCE is a powerful rich-text editor that allows users to create formatted content within a user-friendly interface.

-The popular editor can be enabled or disabled and set as default from Administration > Site administration > Plugins > Text editors > Manage editors.
+The popular editor is the default editor in new installations of Moodle 4.2 onwards and can be made default in upgraded sites from Administration > Site administration > Plugins > Text editors > Manage editors.

 The available buttons are as follows:

 |Insert image/modify properties